Why Parents Should Start Saving for College Now

 The idea behind a prepaid account is that you pay NOW and your child attends school later.
 This way, you can lock in the rates from today and not have to worry about the tuition increases later.

 Final Thoughts on Saving for Your Child’s College Education

 If you do not want your child to have to take on the financial burden of college alone, now is the time to start saving.
-You will be able to help them avoid student loans, no matter how much you save for them and they will be appreciative of it.
+You will not necesarily be able to help them avoid student loans, no matter how much you save for them, you can always get help and refinance student loans.
 If you do want to save, you should consider either a 529 plan or a prepaid college savings account, this way, the money is safely tucked away.
 If you start saving now, you will be able to save up a nice amount of money for your child on the first day of college.